esandri/unodestore/README.md

  - indexes and summaries

 So, starting from this point of view, we can write some simple API that can work with all databases.
-I already wrote the driver for couchdb, but I'm pretty sure I can write the same API for MySQL, mongodb, oracle, MsSql, Cassandra, orientdb etc.
+I already wrote the driver for couchdb, and mysql (slow, I'm working on), but I'm pretty sure I can write the same API for mongodb, oracle, MsSql, Cassandra, orientdb etc.

 ## Fundamental Concepts